- 1 For the outdoorsy type: Jackson Hole, Wyoming

 For the yogi: Malibu, California

-First thing's first: do yourself (and the group) a favor and book yourselves into the two-bedroom bungalows at Calamigos Guest Ranch and Beach Club, which offer space to spread out and access to the property's all-inclusive beach club.
-Start your day off right with a visit to Five Point Yoga or, if the bride's a serious yogi, sign the girls up for a two-hour paddle board meditation session with Water + Spirit.
+First thing’s first: do yourself (and the group) a favor and book yourselves into the two-bedroom bungalows at Calamigos Guest Ranch and Beach Club, which offer space to spread out and access to the property’s all-inclusive beach club.
+Start your day off right with a visit to Five Point Yoga or, for a more intense experience, sign the girls up for a paddle board meditation session with Sēfari.
 When your stomachs start to growl, it’s time for a true Californian lunch with a view at Malibu Farm, where you might spot a celeb or two while digging into branzino fish tacos or a chicken tortilla salad.
 Spend the rest of the afternoon back at the hotel, relaxing by the pool or dipping your toes in the Pacific Ocean.
 Of course, no Malibu bachelorette weekend would be complete without a wine safari.
 Nobu is always a safe bet for your girls’ night out, but for something different, reserve a patio table at Ollo for seasonal fare like burrata with heirloom tomatoes and truffle ricotta pizza.

 For the party girl: Miami, Florida